FileWave Anywhere Help Menus

 When/Why

 As much as possible we always want to use automatic profile assigning rules.
-Automatic assignment saves us time from having to manually assign profiles, and ensures that even brand new devices that are still in shrink wrap will have a DEP profile assigned correctly.
+Automatic assignment saves us time from having to manually assign profiles, and ensures that even brand new devices that are still in shrink wrap will have a ADE profile assigned correctly.

 How

 Creating a new profile workflow is very similar to creating a smart group or a report.
-However, you'll notice in the below that we use the Operating System field from the DEP Devices table to assign our AppleTV profile to all AppleTV devices.
-We explicitly use that field because it comes directly from the DEP sync with Apple, and will always be populated, where FileWave normal inventory fields will only be populated AFTER enrollment.
+However, you'll notice in the below that we use the Operating System field from the ADE Devices table to assign our AppleTV profile to all AppleTV devices.
+We explicitly use that field because it comes directly from the ADE sync with Apple, and will always be populated, where FileWave normal inventory fields will only be populated AFTER enrollment.

 Watch below as we assign all AppleTVs to the AppleTV profile we created earlier:

-DEP Profiles
+ADE Profiles

 What